krayin/user-guide/docs/2.0/settings/group.md

 # Groups

 In Krayin CRM, groups typically refer to a feature that allows users to categorize or segment contacts, leads, or customers based on certain criteria.

 These groups can help organize data and streamline communication or marketing efforts.
 Users can create groups based on various factors such as demographics, interests, purchasing behavior, or any other relevant attributes.
-This segmentation facilitates targeted messaging and personalized interactions, improving the effectiveness of sales and marketing efforts within the CRM system.

 ### Create Groups in Krayin